Florence Ashley

 Florence Ashley is a Canadian academic, activist and law professor at the University of Alberta.
 They specialize in trans law and bioethics.
-Ashley is also the author of the book Banning transgender conversion practices: a legal and policy analysis.
+Ashley is also the author of the book, Banning transgender conversion practices: a legal and policy analysis.
 Ashley served as the first openly transfeminine clerk at the Supreme Court of Canada.
-In 2022 Ashley was awarded the SOGIC Hero Award from the Canadian Bar Association.
+In 2022, Ashley was awarded the SOGIC Hero Award from the Canadian Bar Association.

 Personal life and education

 Ashley came out as trans and transitioned in 2015.
 They use singular they pronouns.
 Ashley attended McGill University in Montreal, Canada, where they graduated with a Bachelor of Civil Law and a Juris Doctor in 2017 and with a Master of Laws in bioethics in 2019.
 They earned a Doctor of Juridical Science from the University of Toronto Faculty of Law in 2023, where they were also a Junior Fellow of Massey College.

 Career

 In 2019, Ashley became a clerk at the Supreme Court of Canada, where they worked in the chambers of Justice Sheilah Martin.
-They have described themselves as the "the first known openly transgender clerk" at the court.
+They have described themselves as "the first known openly transgender clerk" at the court.
 During the same year, the Canadian Bar Association awarded Ashley the SOGIC Hero Award.
-In 2023, they joined the University of Alberta Faculty of Law as an assistant professor.

-Ashley coined the term gender modality in 2022.
+Ashley coined the term gender modality in 2019.

 In 2022, Ashley published Banning transgender conversion practices: a legal and policy analysis, a book about conversion therapy for transgender people.
 It studies how these therapies be legally banned, and what impact such bans would have on countries that decided to implement them.
 Ashley believes that conversion therapy needs to disappear and that a formal ban improves the situation without fully solving the issue.
 They cite the Centre for Addiction and Mental Health in Toronto as an example, saying that the practices there were so bad that they served as a precedent to get conversion therapy banned in the province of Ontario.'

+In 2023, they joined the University of Alberta Faculty of Law as an assistant professor.

-In September 2025, Ashley was placed on administrative leave due to comments they made on social media about Charlie Kirk.
-According to a statement from the University of Alberta, they returned to work a week later after "a review was conducted by the university’s safety and legal teams".
-Their statements included calling Kirk's assassination a "welcome act of magic".
+On September 14, 2025, Ashley was placed on non-disciplinary administrative leave due to comments they made on social media about the assassination of Charlie Kirk.
+According to a statement from the University of Alberta, the suspension was taken while a review was conducted related to concerns about community safety.
+Ashley returned to work a week later on September 22, after the review concluded there was "no imminent risk associated with this incident."
+Ashley later criticized the suspension and argued their statements fell within the scope of academic freedom and freedom of expression.